 What is layering?

-Using the layering technique takes up a lot of time because you have to wait for the previous layers to fully dry.
-However, it can make a huge difference in creating successful paintings!
+Using the layering technique can take up a lot of time because you have to wait for the previous layers to fully dry.
+But it’s worth the wait because it makes a huge difference in creating beautiful paintings!

 The second effect of layering is adding depth to your painting!
 You can transform flat shapes to have a 3D look by adjusting the value of the shape using layering.
 For example, if you add a second layer that is the same color as the previous layer, it will become darker in value.